-Driving while distracted can result in loss of vehicle control, accident and injury.
+WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The drivers primary responsibility is the safe operation of their vehicle.
+The driver's primary responsibility is the safe operation of their vehicle.
 Only use cell phones and other devices not essential to the driving task when it is safe to do so.

 Accessory delay: Your vehicle is equipped with accessory delay.
-With this feature, the window switches, radio and convertible top (if equipped) may be used for up to ten minutes after the ignition switch is turned to the OFF position or until either door or the trunk is opened.
+With this feature, the radio and some electrical accessories may be used for up to ten minutes after the ignition switch is turned off or until either door or the trunk is opened.